Andriano-Analytics/espocrm-extension-template/README.md

 You can remove `copy-custom.js` from the repository if you don't plan to use it future.

-## Using composer in extension
+## Using composer in the extension

-If your extension requires additional libraries, they can be installed by composer:
+If your extension requires additional libraries, the libraries can be installed by composer:

-1. Create a file `src/files/custom/Espo/Modules/{ModuleName}/composer.json` with your dependencies.
+1. Create a file: `src/files/custom/Espo/Modules/{ModuleName}/composer.json`
-2. Once you run `node build --all` or `node build --composer-install`, composer dependencies will be automatically installed.
+2. Run `node buildc --all` or `node buildc --composer-install` to run `composer install`.
+The dependencies in the new `composer.json` file will be installed automatically.
-3. Create a file `src/files/custom/Espo/Modules/{ModuleName}/Resources/autoload.json`.
+3. Create a file: `src/files/custom/Espo/Modules/{ModuleName}/Resources/autoload.json`

 Note: The extension build will contain only the `vendor` directory without the `composer.json` file.